bamidev/browser-window/docs/getting-started/WINDOWS.md

     1. Add the same Release folder to your %PATH% variable.
     2. Copy all .dll files in the Release folder to the executables working directory.
        This is target/debug or target/release within your crate's folder.
-* Copy all .bin files from the Release folder, into target/debug or target/release.
+* Copy all .bin files from the Release folder, into the working directory.
-* Copy all files from the Resource folder, into the same folder.
+* Copy all files from the Resource folder, into the working directory.

 That's it!
+A call to `cargo run` will do it.

 ##### Building From Source